- Braindanz

 This is what happens when we move from factual information to stories.
 Why?
 All the science shows it: we are programmed for stories.
 Their fundamental purpose is to convey information to others for survival purposes.
 That’s why stories about wolves, evil folk and today cyber-crime are so popular.

 A story’s second function is to help foster relationships in groups.
 Stories about national heroes connect us to a country, tales we tell around the dinner table unite a family or a group of friends.
-Stories are so built into our brains that come night, storytelling continues in the form of dreams !
+Stories are so in-built into our brains that come night, storytelling continues in the form of dreams !

 How is this useful for business?
-Essentially, a good story connects us to the storyteller – it creates a relationship with that person.
+A good story connects us to the storyteller – it creates a relationship with that person.
 So good story-telling brands are more attractive, to both customers and staff.
 The result is better brand stand-out, often higher sales prices and more loyal staff, all thanks to a good story.

 What’s your story?
 Let’s talk about it.